 Whether you are a US Citizen, Green Card holder or you simply own assets based in the USA, you will be required to complete and file an Annual US Tax Return.
-Our team are IRS Enrolled Agents and specialise in the preparation and submission of US Tax Returns for non-US resident expatriates and UK investors.
+Our team specialises in the preparation and submission of US Tax Returns for non-US resident expatriates and UK investors.

 We have years of experience completing US Tax returns from the straightforward to the highly complex.

 Even if not currently living in the USA, almost every US citizen, Green Card holder and even some foreign nationals need to file annual tax returns.
 Since American citizens and Green Card holders are subject to US Federal income tax on their worldwide income, the fact of moving abroad means tax affairs instantly become more complicated.

 Filing separate tax returns in more than one country and dealing with the interaction of tax issues requires specialist advice.

 Non-Americans may also have annual US filing requirements – for example, non-US partners of a US partnership, owners of US property or those doing business in the United States may need to file tax returns.
 The list of potential pitfalls is a long one.